csc-training/geocomputing/python/puhti/README.md

 ```
 seff [jobid]
 ```
 * Once the job is finished, see output in out.txt and err.txt for any possible errors and other outputs.
+Open the files with VSCode.
 * Check that you have new GeoTiff files in working folder.
 * Check the resources used in another way.
 ```